Growing Futures Literacy

 This is a critical time for us to consider the alternative futures before us, to decide what futures we prefer and proactively navigate forward.
 The established disciplines of futures studies and foresight practices provide us with tools, skills, strategies and mindsets to help engage with the future and its uncertainties.

-Those selected are taking part in an online programme called Become a Futurist: Futures 101 led by respected futurist Dr Sohail Inayatullah.
+Those selected took part in an online programme called Become a Futurist: Futures 101 led by respected futurist Dr Sohail Inayatullah.
 Details of the programme can be found at https://www.metafutureschool.org/

 Futures studies seeks to help individuals and organizations better understand the processes of change so that wiser preferred futures can be created.

 While the programme itself is self paced, participants connected on a regular basis to share ideas and consider ways in which strategic foresight might be used in our city.
 This conversation and connection was led by Dr Cheryl Doig, a futurist based in Ōtautahi, Christchurch.
 We also had a number of experts zooming into our meetings to share their expertise.

 Details about the team of 12 can be found at https://www.thinkbeyond.co.nz/blog/learning-futures-otautahi-in-action/